cshannon-mdsol/IS601_mini_project_2/README.md

 This project will have multiple parts:

 ## Project Plan:
-[Click here](https://github.com/cshannon-mdsol/IS601_mini_project_2/blob/master/Project_Plan.md) to see our groups project plan to see how each statistic function relates to each other.
+[Click here](https://github.com/cshannon-mdsol/IS601_mini_project_2/blob/master/Project_Plan.md) to see our groups project plan and see how each statistic function relates to each other.

+## To Do List:
+[Click here](https://github.com/cshannon-mdsol/IS601_mini_project_2/blob/master/ToDoList.md) for the to do list.

+## Change Log:
+[Click here](https://github.com/cshannon-mdsol/IS601_mini_project_2/blob/master/changelog.csv) for the change log.

+## Quick Reference List:

-Basic Calculations (Calculator.py):
+Basic Calculations:
 1. Addition
 2. Subtraction
 3. Multiplication